Findlay Marshall: Arbroath

 At the start of the 2025-2026 season Marshall moved to Scottish Championship side Arbroath on a season long loan.
+Marshall helped guide Arbroath to a Scottish Premiership Promotion Playoffs and Nominated for PFA Scotland SPFL Young Player of the year.

 International career

 Marshall was called up to the Scotland Under-17 team in 2023 for their UEFA Under-17 Euro campaign.
 Marshall came off the bench in the 84th Minute against France Under-17, a game Scotland lost 3-1.
 Marshall was also an unused substitute for the games against Germany and Portugal.